 The procedure for termination is as follows:

-If the account holder passes away, the deposit amount is distributed to the designated nominees or legal heirs.
+Note: If the account holder passes away, the deposit amount is distributed to the designated nominees or legal heirs.
 If there are many legal heirs, the sum is distributed in the proportions determined by the account holder.
 If no proportions are indicated, the sum will be divided equally among all legal heirs.
 Account Extension of Post Office FD Scheme

 You can use a free and simple online FD calculator to determine how much interest you will receive on a Post Office Fixed Deposit account before opening one.
 Simply enter the amount you want to invest, the current rate of interest for the tenure you want to invest in, and the type of interest compounding frequency.
 The exact amount you will earn with interest will be displayed on the page immediately.